newgentdigital/kloey/README.md

 Stop working hard.
 Your workflow deserves more respect.

 <!-- STATUS -->
-## Status Page
+## 📡 Current Status
 Is the bot offline or malfunctioning in an oddly specific way?
 Feel free to check out [status.newgentcloud.com](https://status.newgentcloud.com/) before reporting the issue to us.

-It's likely that our team might've already noticed the issue and working hard for a fix.
+For more information on this, please visit: https://github.com/newgentdigital/kloey/wiki/Current-Status

 <!-- IMAGE -->
 <p align=center>